deansher/slack-message-pipe/README.md

                         [--add-debug-info] [--quiet]
                         channel [channel ...]

-This program exports the text of a Slack channel to a PDF file
+Exports a Slack channel's message history to a file.

 positional arguments:
-  channel               One or several: name or ID of channel to export.
+  format channel [channel ...] output format (currently only pdf) followed by a
+                        list of channels to export

 optional arguments:
-  -h, --help            show this help message and exit --pdf                 Specifies PDF as output.
-Required for now, because we only support PDF.
-  --token TOKEN         Slack OAuth token (default: None) --oldest OLDEST       don't load messages older than a date (default: None) --latest LATEST       don't load messages newer then a date (default: None)
+  -h, --help            show this help message and exit --token TOKEN         Slack OAuth token (default: None) --oldest OLDEST       don't load messages older than a date (default: None) --latest LATEST       don't load messages newer then a date (default: None)